 Caribbean fare.
 It’s not all jerk chicken and rice.
-No really, it’s not.
+Really, it’s not.

 It’s also coco breads from Jamaica, soused mackerels from the Bahamas, rum baba desserts from Martinique, and carnival doubles from Trinidad.
 Oh and Jamaican jerk pork.

 Bet you didn’t see that one coming.

 In a city where Caribbean cuisine is rare and images of jerk chicken and Bob Marley race through the mind at the drop of the word ‘Jamaican’, Caribbean restaurant/dive bar Jonkanoo is seeking to introduce the true scope of Caribbean cuisine.
 This from its very own island paradise on Surry Hills’ Crown Street.

 Even on a rainy evening, you’ll feel the sun shine and the good-times roar the moment you breeze through Jonkanoo’s door.
 It’s as if you’ve been washed onto the shores of a classic colonial novel: bright turquoise walls with white trim surround and chairs of old boat-wood, splashed in a rainbow of colour and wrecked with wood knots and worrisome cracks, are splayed across the ‘deck’.